 How to Diversify Your Spend Beyond Walled Garden Advertising

-More marketers want to reduce their dependency on walled gardens.
-Learn about the concept and how to drive performance beyond the tech giants
+Marketers want to reduce dependency on walled gardens.
+Learn about Walled garden advertising and how to drive performance beyond tech giants

 Digital budgets are on the rise, and all eyes are on marketing to help businesses grow further.
 This has marketers re-examining their usual strategies and looking for new ways to make an impact.
 Their relationship with walled gardens has long been fraught with mixed feelings, which puts them at the top of the list of strategies to re-evaluate.